VITA-Group/NeRF-SOS/README.md

 ```
 ### Download Prepared Data
 #### Scene Flower
-We provide a data sample for scene ``Flower'' can be found in the [LINK](https://drive.google.com/file/d/1glu5KcPpXsLh9Im1b0X1M19Sja-HVkdL/view?usp=sharing), you can direct download it without any modification.
+We provide a data sample for scene ``Flower'' (with multi-view images, camera poses, masks and the processed .npy training files) can be found in the [LINK](https://drive.google.com/file/d/1glu5KcPpXsLh9Im1b0X1M19Sja-HVkdL/view?usp=sharing), you can direct download it without any modification.
-#### Scene Fortress
-Prepared data on scene ``Fortress'' can be found in the [LINK](https://drive.google.com/file/d/1b586a2eOHoqm_ygq_dmvLvKCfQNX03D9/view?usp=share_link)

 ## Evaluation using our pre-trained ckpt